What are the Signs of Codependency I Should Watch For?

 If you, or your spouse, want to reignite the spark in your relationship, consider marking an appointment to meet with a professional Christian counselor.

 Counseling is a safe and private place to discuss personal problems that you might have trouble discussing normally.
-Counselors are trained to draw out the reasons for boring sex and create a plan for you and your spouse.
+Newport Beach Christian Counseling offers trained counselors who can draw out the reasons for boring sex and create a plan for you and your spouse to rekindle intimacy and strengthen your relationship.

 Photos: